seekhealing/seekhealing.github.io/_sections/single/listening-training-1.md

 - Setting Compassionate Boundaries
 - Holding Space for Difficult Emotional Experiences

-Note: This course is required for anyone seeking to volunteer or practice facilitation within the SeekHealing community.
+_Note: This course is required for anyone seeking to volunteer or practice facilitation within the SeekHealing community._
-{:style="font-style: italic;"}

 By completing this training, you’ll become part of a radically different addiction treatment program in Buncombe County, NC.
 The disease of addiction shows up in individuals because it is first a disease of the community: a problem with how individuals within a group relate with one another.